nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.3.1.
 Adding a Deck : `addDeck`

 Before you can add any cards, you must first create a deck.
-Creating a deck is done through the simple command below.
+It's super easy though, just use the simple command below to get started with your first deck!

 Format: `addDeck DECK_NAME`
 - `DECK_NAME` is the name of the deck you want to create.